gonstr/rig/README.md

 Commands
   install
-    Install a rig template from a github repo in the current working directory.
+    Install a rig template from a github repo to the current working directory.

   build
     Builds the installed template and prints it to stdout.
+    Template parameters are read from the rig.yaml file and the -p argument.

     --parameters, -p
-      Template parameters in a comma separated key, value list.
-Parameters passed this way overrides parameters defined in the .rig file.
+      Template parameters in a comma separated key=value list.
+Parameters passed this way overrides parameters defined in the rig.yaml file.

     --output-dir, -o
       Writes template to a directory instead of stdout.